prio-n/prio-n-kb-api-samples/README.md

+# PRIO<sup>n</sup> Knowledge Base

+[PRIO<sup>n</sup> Knowledge Base](https://kb.prio-n.com) aggregates publicly disclosed vulnerabilities and provides additional context for faster vulnerability triage.
+PRIO<sup>n</sup>'s scoring algorithm crunches the data and produces a priority score.

+Using Natural Language Processing (NLP) and 3rd party lookups, KB is able to:

+- Detect the vulnerability type.
+- Map vulnerabilities against the following security frameworks:
+  - OWASP
+  - MITRE ATT&CK
+  - MITRE CAPEC
+  - DISA STIG
+- Identify existence of public exploit code and exploitation activity.

+Visit [https://www.prio-n.com](https://www.prio-n.com) to learn more.
-# Using PRIOn KB API
+## Using PRIO<sup>n</sup> KB API

+## Limits
+PRIO<sup>n</sup> API requests are limited up to `100 req/day`.
+Check out the `X-KB-API-QUOTA-LEFT` response header to see if you are within the daily limit before making subsequent requests.

 ## Authentication

-PRIOn KB API uses the client credentials flow.
-In order to use it you must register an account on [https://kb.prio-n.com](https://kb.prio-n.com).
+PRIO<sup>n</sup> KB API uses the client credentials flow.
+In order to use it you must register at [https://kb.prio-n.com](https://kb.prio-n.com).
 Registration is free.
 Sign-in to your account, click on your username and select `API Keys` to manage your keys.
 One API Key pair is allowed per registered user.

-## Limits
-PRIOn API requests are limited up to `100 req/day`.

-## Authentication
-PRIOn KB API uses the client credentials flow to obtain a valid `access token` and access the API.
+To obtain a valid `access token` and access the API use you `client_id` and `client_secret` pair:

-For example:

 ```bash
 curl --request POST \